telerik/xaml-docs/controls/radpdfviewer/features/digital-signature.md

 	Validate() returns object of type [SignatureValidationResult](http://docs.telerik.com/devtools/wpf/api/html/T_Telerik_Windows_Documents_Fixed_Model_DigitalSignatures_SignatureValidationResult.htm).

 * **TryValidate()**: This method returns a boolean value indicating whether the validation succeeded or not.
 There are two overloads of this method.
-The first one accepts an out parameter containing a [SignatureValidationResult](http://docs.telerik.com/devtools/wpf/api/html/T_Telerik_Windows_Documents_Fixed_Model_DigitalSignatures_SignatureValidationResult.htm) object and second one allows you to also pass **SignatureValidationProperties**.
+The first one accepts an out parameter containing a [SignatureValidationResult](http://docs.telerik.com/devtools/wpf/api/html/T_Telerik_Windows_Documents_Fixed_Model_DigitalSignatures_SignatureValidationResult.htm) object and the second one allows you to also pass **SignatureValidationProperties**.

 >The Validate() method throws an exception if there is a problem with the signature, while TryValidate() returns false in similar cases.